Budapestby VisitCity Guides

 Pack essential bath items like flip-flops and towels for a comfortable thermal experience

-Ticket types generally include all-day access to main pools, saunas, and steam rooms.
-The primary choice involves selecting between a locker (smaller storage in communal changing areas) or a private cabin (individual changing room with storage).
-Couples often share cabins, making them cost-effective for two people while providing extra privacy and space.
+Ticket types usually include all-day access to the main pools, saunas, and steam rooms.
+The main choice is between a locker (smaller storage in shared changing rooms) or a private cabin (your own changing room with storage).
+Couples often share cabins, which makes them cheaper for two people and gives you more privacy and space.

-Each Budapest bath offers distinct experiences, and selecting the right match enhances your visit significantly.
+Each Budapest bath is different, and choosing the right one makes your visit much better.

 Indoor thermal pool with classical architecture, arched columns, and blue-yellow lighting.